How to Add a User to Sudoers on Linux Mint 22 and 21

 Removing user josh from group sudo

-Then verify the change with id josh.
 The sudo group should no longer appear in the output.
-Additionally, the user must log out and back in for the removal to take effect in their session.
+The user must log out and back in for the removal to take effect in their session.

-If running a sudo command returns this error:
+If a sudo test such as sudo whoami returns this error:

 josh is not in the sudoers file.
 This incident will be reported.